-You will need to be of a good standard when it comes to DIY, but if you are and little thrifty and have the skills you can get this done!
+Instructables has a great tutorial on this, you will need to be of a good standard when it comes to DIY, but if you are and little thrifty and have the skills you can get this done!

-What You’ll Need To Make Your Own Wood Stoves
+Materials You’ll Need To Make Your Own Wood Stoves

-Once upon a time, home made wood stoves were made with old 55 gallon drums.
+Once upon a time, homemade wood stoves were made with old 55 gallon drums.

 Today, they are more often put together with garbage hot water tanks because they are easier to find and actually work a little better.